keithbarnatchez/controlVariatesME/README.md

 # controlVariatesME R package

-An R package for implementing the control variates method for measurement error correction
+An R package for implementing the control variates method for measurement error correction.
+Full details on the method can be found at <link to arXiv here>

 # How to install